Civilization II: Test of Time

-Civilization II: Test of Time, released in 1999, is a turn-based strategy game remake of the best selling game Civilization II that was released to compete with Sid Meier's Alpha Centauri.
+Civilization II: Test of Time is a turn-based strategy game developed by MicroProse's development studio in Hunt Valley, and published by Hasbro Interactive in 1999.
+It is a remake of the best-selling game Civilization II that was released to compete with Sid Meier's Alpha Centauri.
 Test of Time's central innovation was the addition of multiple maps and the inclusion of two campaigns concerning science fiction and fantasy themes.

 Development

 While the Civilization series had little to no direct competitors, this changed in 1999 when Activision created Civilization: Call to Power.
 Call to Power was a clone title, which also extended the concept to future space/ocean colonization.
 This led to a legal battle between Activision and Microprose, which was resolved with Activision able to make further Call to Power games as long as they did not use "Civilization" in the title.
 Microprose's response was to make a spin-off game entitled Civilization II: Test of Time which, like Call to Power, included themes such as the colonization of Alpha Centauri, science fiction, and fantasy.
 It would later inspire the open-source project Freeciv.
 This version had its own mods.
 It was included in the Sid Meier's Civilization Chronicles pack.
 The British newspaper Daily Mirror ran a competition wherein they would give away ten copies of the game to readers who correctly answered a history-related question.